-Currently, you can get some products that contain Codeine mixed with Acetaminophen or Aspirin.
-Similarly, you can also find it in some over-the-counter cough syrups.
+Currently, one can get some products that contain Codeine mixed with Acetaminophen or Aspirin like over-the-counter cough syrups.

-Furthermore, many other factors also affect their severity.
-For example, individual body characteristics, genetics, the presence of other diseases, consumption of alcohol and the doses they take.
-In addition, if you take a combination product, the side effects may be more widespread.
+Codeine side effects occur as the body respond to the changes brought by the medication.
+Many factors can have an impact on their severity.
+For example, these factors can be individuals body characteristics, genetics, the presence of other diseases, consumption of alcohol, and the doses they take.
+In addition, if one takes a combination product, the side effects may be more widespread.

 Common Codeine Side Effects

-If you or anyone in your family is taking it under a doctor’s prescription, watch out for the following side effects:
+If one is taking it under a doctor’s prescription, watch out for the following side effects: